alx9r/StructuredResource/Docs/readme.md

 # Getting Started with StructuredResource

 ## New to PowerShell or DSC?
 All of the StructuredResource documentation assumes that you have a working familiarity with PowerShell and DSC.
-If you are new to PowerShell or DSC I recommend reviewing the getting started documentation at the [PowerShell](https://github.com/PowerShell/PowerShell) project.
+If you are new to PowerShell or DSC, I recommend reviewing the getting started documentation at the [PowerShell](https://github.com/PowerShell/PowerShell) project.

 ## Installing StructuredResource

 StructuredResource is a PowerShell module.
-To install simply put the root folder (the one named "StructuredResource") in one of the `$PSModulePath` folders on your system.
+To install simply put the root folder (the one named "StructuredResource") in one of the `$Env:PSModulePath` folders on your system.
 For testing and development I recommend installing StructuredResource to the user modules folder (usually `$Env:UserProfile\Documents\WindowsPowerShell\Modules`).

 ### Prerequisites